theAester/command.h/README.md

 ## methods:
 >void process(string s) // processes the string and stores the data inside the object

+>int argc() // returns the number of captured args

+>int flagc() // returns the number of captured flags

 >bool has_arg(string s) // returns true if the processed command includes the specified argument

 >bool has_flag(string s) // returns true if the processed command includes the specified flag